Alan Tudyk: Film

 Tudyk's film debut was in 1997 in Mark Schwahn's independent drama film 35 Miles from Normal.
 A year later, he had a minor role in the biographical comedy-drama Patch Adams with Robin Williams where he played patient Everton.
 Tudyk said of the role, that a doctor had given him a shot of adrenaline prior to filming as he had an allergic reaction to food the night before and his windpipe was closing up.
 In 2000, Tudyk played a gay German drug addict in 28 Days opposite Sandra Bullock.
 He played Wat in A Knight's Tale, Steve the Pirate in Dodgeball: A True Underdog Story and the emotional robot Sonny in I, Robot.
 In 2005, he reprised his role as Hoban "Wash" Washburne in the film Serenity, derived from the television series Firefly by Joss Whedon.

 In 2007, Tudyk had a supporting role as a doctor in the western film 3:10 to Yuma.
 He had a brief role in the film Knocked Up and in the British film Death at a Funeral.
 Tudyk played Tucker in the indie horror comedy Tucker & Dale vs. Evil.
 He played Dutch for the film Transformers: Dark of the Moon.
-In Alvin and the Chipmunks: Chipwrecked, he voiced Simone (a reckless French accent speaking Chipmunk, the result after Simon was bitten by a spider).
 In 2012, Tudyk played Stephen A. Douglas in Timur Bekmambetov's film Abraham Lincoln: Vampire Hunter.
 He played Ben Chapman in the 2013 film 42 about Jackie Robinson.